| Southern

 Coast Aquarium and two of Oregon's most enchanting lighthouses,

 Yaquina Head Lighthouse and Yaquina Bay Lighthouse.
+Just

 north of Newport is Depoe Bay, known as "The Whale Capital of the